Forficula auricularia: Taxonomy

 In North America, European earwigs were found to comprise two sibling species, which are reproductively isolated.
-Populations in cold continental climates mostly have one clutch per year, forming Forficula auriculata whereas those in warmer climates have two clutches per year, forming Forficula dentata.
+Populations in cold continental climates mostly have one clutch per year, forming Forficula auricularia whereas those in warmer climates have two clutches per year, forming Forficula dentata.

 Distribution

 Originating in Europe, western Asia and possibly North Africa, Forficula auricularia was introduced to North America in the early twentieth century and has since spread throughout much of the continent.
 It was accidentally introduced into New Zealand by Early European settlers.
 European earwigs are most commonly found in temperate climates, since they were originally discovered in the Palearctic region, and are most active when the daily temperature has minimal fluctuation.

 Habitat

 Thriving in cool, moist habitats, European earwigs exhibit optimal growth at a mean temperature of 24 °C. Their daily abundance in a given year has been linked to factors such as temperature, wind velocity, and the prevalence of easterly winds.
 The development of European earwigs also depends on temperature.
 The occurrence of European earwigs can be predicted based on weather parameters.
 Hibernating adults can tolerate cool temperatures, but their survival is reduced in poorly drained soils such as clay.
 To avoid excessive moisture, they seek the southern side of well-drained slopes.
 Sometimes they also occupy the hollow stems of flowers where the soil is poorly drained.
 Their eggs are capable of resisting damage from cold and heat.